cs5190435/Adv.-Computer-Architecture/A1/README.md

 # Branch Predictor

-Branch Prediction is a very important tool in Out-of-Order Processors as it can boost the performance in a deeply pipelined Processors.
+Branch Prediction is a very important trick in Out of Order Processors which increases the performance of OOO processors.
+More on branch predictors: [Branch Predictors](https://www.dropbox.com/s/14haxwqad5fxbhh/chapt-3.pdf?dl=0)

 This project implements 4 branch predictors using different Predictor sizes.